 In October 2011, the Scientific Panel on Contaminants in the Food Chain (CONTAM Panel) of the European Food Safety Authority (the Authority) adopted a scientific opinion on the risks to public health related to the presence of pyrrolizidine alkaloids in food and feed.The CONTAM Panel concluded that 1,2-unsaturated PAs may act as genotoxic carcinogens in humans.
 The CONTAM Panel concluded that there is a possible health concern for those toddlers and children who are high consumers of honey.
 In addition to honey, there are other possible sources of dietary exposure to pyrrolizidine alkaloids.
 It was furthermore concluded that, although no occurrence data were available, exposure to pyrrolizidine alkaloids from pollen, tea, herbal infusions and herbal dietary supplements could potentially present a risk of both acute and chronic effects in the consumer.

 In April 2013, the Authority published a call for proposals to investigate the concentrations of pyrrolizidine alkaloids in animal-derived food products including milk and milk products, eggs and meat and meat products, and for plant-derived food products including (herbal) teas and food supplements, across different regions in Europe.
-The outcome of the investigations have been published in 2015
+The outcome of the investigations have been published in 2015.
+Pyrrolizidine alkaloids were detected in only 2 % of the samples of the animal derived foods and in case of detection, the levels were low.
+In contrast, pyrrolizidine alkaloids were found in 91 % of the samples of all types of (herbal teas) and in 60 % of the samples of food supplements, with highly variable levels.

 In July 2016, the Authority approved a scientific report on the dietary exposure assessment to pyrrolizidine alkaloids in the European population, following a request from the Commission for a dietary exposure assessment to pyrrolizidine alkaloids in honey, tea, herbal infusions (herbs) and food supplements, taking into account new occurrence data.